opendatacube/datacube-ows/docs/environment_variables.rst

 PROXY_FIX:
-    If ``$PROXY_FIX`` is set to "true", "yes", "on" or "1", the Flask application will trust the X-Forwarded-For and X-Forwarded-Proto headers from a proxy server.
+    If ``$PROXY_FIX`` is set to "true", "yes", "on" or "1", the Flask application will trust the X-Forwarded-For and other headers from a proxy server.

     This is useful when running behind a reverse proxy server such as Nginx or CloudFront.